chandralekhaaa/Productivity-Widget/README.md

 <br/>2.
 Overwhelming tasks cause procrastination

 Solution
 <br/>A widget that increases productivity by making planning and scheduling easier.
-The widget includes a task list, Pomodoro timer and a Do not diturb mode.
+The widget includes a task list, Pomodoro timer and a Do not disturb mode.
 It also includes a project scheduler.
-The project scheduler breaks doen a big project into smaaler achievable tasks.
+The project scheduler breaks down a big project into smaaler achievable tasks.

 Tech stack
 <br/>C# Windows form application